AFG vs IRE Dream 11 predictions Afghanistan vs Ireland ODI series, Afghanistan vs Ireland: Playing XI, Cricket Fantasy Tips

 AFG vs IRE Afghanistan vs Ireland ODI series dream 11 prediction Afghanistan vs Ireland captain: Rashid Khan

-AFG vs IRE Afghanistan vs Ireland ODI series dream 11 prediction Afghanistan vs Ireland vice-captain: Paul Stirling
+AFG vs IRE Afghanistan vs Ireland ODI series dream 11 prediction Afghanistan vs Ireland vice-captain: Rahmanullah Gurbaz

-AFG vs IRE Afghanistan vs Ireland ODI series dream 11 prediction Afghanistan vs Ireland wicket keeper: Rahmanullah Gurbaz, Lorcan Tucker
+AFG vs IRE Afghanistan vs Ireland ODI series dream 11 prediction Afghanistan vs Ireland wicket keeper: Rahmanullah Gurbaz

-AFG vs IRE Afghanistan vs Ireland ODI series dream 11 prediction Afghanistan vs Ireland batsmen: Najibullah Zadran, Paul Stirling, Kevin O’Brien
+AFG vs IRE Afghanistan vs Ireland ODI series dream 11 prediction Afghanistan vs Ireland batsmen: Paul Stirling, Asghar Afghan, Rahmat Shah

-AFG vs IRE Afghanistan vs Ireland ODI series dream 11 prediction Afghanistan vs Ireland all-rounders: Simi Singh, Mohammad Nabi
+AFG vs IRE Afghanistan vs Ireland ODI series dream 11 prediction Afghanistan vs Ireland all-rounders: Mohammad Nabi, Curtis Campher, Simi Singh

-AFG vs IRE Afghanistan vs Ireland ODI series dream 11 prediction Afghanistan vs Ireland bowlers: Rashid Khan, Craig Young, Andy McBrine, Mujeeb ur Rahman
+AFG vs IRE Afghanistan vs Ireland ODI series dream 11 prediction Afghanistan vs Ireland bowlers: Rashid Khan, Naveen-ul-Haq, Andy McBrine, Mujeeb Ur Rahman

-AFG vs IRE Afghanistan vs Ireland ODI series Afghanistan probable playing 11 against Ireland: Rahmanullah Gurbaz, Javed Ahmadi, Rahmat Shah, Hashmatullah Shahidi, Najibullah Zadran, Asghar Afghan, Mohammad Nabi, Gulbadin Naib, Rashid Khan, Naveen ul Haq, Mujeeb ur Rahman.
+AFG vs IRE Afghanistan vs Ireland ODI series Afghanistan probable 11 against Ireland: Rahmanullah Gurbaz (WK), Javed Ahmadi, Rahmat Shah, Asghar Afghan (C), Mohammad Nabi, Gulbadin Naib, Najibullah Zadran, Azmatullah Omarzai, Rashid Khan, Mujeeb Ur Rehman, Naveen-ul-Haq.

-AFG vs IRE Afghanistan vs Ireland ODI series Ireland probable playing 11 against Afghanistan: Andrew Balbirnie, Paul Stirling, Harry Teckor, Kevin O’Brien, Curtis Campher, Gareth Delany, Lorcan Tucker, Andy McBrine, Simi Singh, Barry McCarthy, Craig Young
+AFG vs IRE Afghanistan vs Ireland ODI series Ireland probable 11 against Afghanistan: Paul Stirling, Kevin O’Brien, Andy Balbirnie (C), Harry Tector, Curtis Campher, Lorcan Tucker (WK), Gareth Delany, Simi Singh, Andy McBrine, Barry McCarthy, Craig Young.

 Team Rankings